Resources for Parents

-How does my son or daughter mature during these college years?
+How does my son or daughter mature during these college years?plus or minus

-While physical maturation may be complete by the time your daughter/son leaves for college, emotional/psychological development is not.
+While physical maturation may be complete by the time your daughter or son leaves for college, emotional/psychological development is not.
 According to psychosocial theorists, persons ages 18-25 have several tasks to accomplish.
 Among these are:

 For first-year students, this may involve:

 Since this is a process that occurs over time, these tasks do not end after a student's first year.
-And since academic pressures generally build as the student progresses, he/she will likely continue to feel the effects of various stressors.
+Since academic pressures generally build as the student progresses, he or she will likely continue to feel the effects of various stressors.

-When should I be concerned about my daughter/son's mental health?
+When should I be concerned about my son or daughter's mental health?plus or minus

 Students in distress often show some signs and symptoms which family and friends may have the opportunity to observe.
 In general, these signs will be a change from their "normal" or usual behavior.
-If you notice any of these signs, please talk with your daughter/son and consider the help of a mental health professional:
+If you notice any of these signs, please talk with your son or daugther and consider the help of a mental health professional:

 As a parent, you may feel overwhelmed or overburdened by your student's problems.
 Consider that this feeling may be an accurate indication that your son or daughter may benefit from professional help.

-The thought of suicide is so scary; how can I talk to my son/daughter about that?plus or minus
+The thought of suicide is so scary; how can I talk to my son or daughter about that?plus or minus

 Suicide is a scary topic, and certainly not every parent and child need to have this discussion.
-If, however, you see some questionable warning signs, consider asking him/her, "Have you ever had thoughts of hurting yourself?" or "Are you having suicidal feelings?"
+However, if you see some questionable warning signs, consider asking him or her, "Have you ever had thoughts of hurting yourself?" or "Are you having suicidal feelings?"
 Contrary to popular opinion, this will not make matters worse.
 People consider suicide when they are suffering and see no other way out.
 By talking openly with them, you let them know there is another way.

-Consider consulting with a professional at the Counseling Center if you need assistance in how best to approach your son/daughter about this sensitive issue.
+Consider consulting with a professional at the Counseling Center if you need assistance in how best to approach your son or daughter about this sensitive issue.

 In Pennsylvania, students who have graduated high school and matriculated college are considered adults in terms of their rights to confidentiality in a mental health setting.
 In general, mental health professionals cannot break that confidentiality unless it is determined that there is a clear and present danger that someone's life is at risk, there is apparent abuse of a minor, or in response to a court order.

-A counseling relationship works best when the student is confident that her/his counselor will not talk to parents, roommates, or faculty without his/her permission.
+A counseling relationship works best when the student is confident that his or her counselor will not talk to parents, roommates, or faculty without his or her permission.
 In other words, the student must be assured of confidentiality in the counseling session.
 When a counselor believes that parental involvement would benefit the student, the counselor will ask the student's permission to contact the parent(s).
 In most cases, this permission will be granted and a conversation may take place between the counselor and parent(s).

 There may also be offices on campus which do not have the legal and ethical standards to which counselors must conform where you may be able to discuss your concerns.

-How can I be sure that my son or daughter is safe at the University?
+How can I be sure that my son or daughter is safe at the University?plus or minus

-We wish that we could tell you that nothing bad will ever happen to your son/daughter while she/he is attending this university.
+We wish that we could tell you that nothing bad will ever happen to your son or daughter while he or she is attending this university.
 Unfortunately, as you know, sometimes we can't even promise safety in our own homes.
-The University makes every effort to provide a physically safe and emotionally nurturing environment in the residence halls, classroom, and the University's public spaces.
-When situations occur in which a student feels unsafe, he/she should first contact the appropriate Residence Life professional and/or Public Safety at (570) 941-7777.
+The University makes every effort to provide a physically safe and emotionally nurturing environment in the residence halls, classrooms, and the University's public spaces.
+When situations occur in which a student feels unsafe, he or she should first contact the appropriate Residence Life professional and/or University Police at (570) 941-7777.

-Should there be an ongoing need for a student to deal with a difficult situation, the University's student services and on-campus resources should be contacted.
-These offices may provide immediate or long-term assistance depending upon their role and function.
+Should there be an ongoing need for a student to deal with a difficult situation, the University's Student Services and on-campus resources should be contacted.
+These offices may provide immediate or long-term assistance depending on their role and function.

-As a parent whose daughter/son is dealing with a difficult situation, you can be very helpful in supporting your student, encouraging her/him to seek help when needed, and affirming your unconditional love...no matter what may happen.
-We encourage you to stay involved in your son/daughter's life.
+As a parent whose son or daugther is dealing with a difficult situation, you can be very helpful in supporting your student, encouraging him or her to seek help when needed and affirming your unconditional love, no matter what may happen.
+We encourage you to stay involved in your son or daughter's life.